Achankovil Sastha Temple

 The Achankovil Sastha Temple is a Hindu temple located near the banks of the Achankovil River in the Kollam district in the Indian state of Kerala.
-It is one of the five important temples dedicated to Shasta in Kerala, the others being Kulathupuzha, Aryankavu, Sabarimala and Kanthamala.
+It is one of the five major temples dedicated to Shasta in Kerala, the others being Kulathupuzha, Aryankavu, Sabarimala and Kanthamala.
 The idol in the temple is believed to have been consecrated by Parashurama.
 The temple is known for curing poisonous snakebites.
 The Travancore Devaswom Board administers the temple.

 Location

 The temple is located near the banks of the river Achankovil.
 It is situated in the panchayat of Aryankavu in the Kollam district of Kerala.
 The temple is situated about 50 km from Punalur and 85 km from Kollam.